pagkly/Zed/Investopedia4/Wilder's DMI (ADX) Indicator Definition.md

 ## Limitations of Using Wilder's DMI (ADX)

 The indicator is looking at past data.
 It may lack predictive value in forecasting future price moves.
-The indicator [[lags]](https://www.investopedia.com/terms/l/laggingindicator.asp) and will therefore tend to indicate trend changes after the price has already reversed course.
+The indicator [[lags]](https://www.investopedia.com/terms/l/laggingindicator.asp) and [[Will|will]] therefore tend to indicate trend changes after the price has already reversed course.
 This could lead to some trade signals occurring too late to be of use.
 This can also occur with the ADX reading.
 A reading of 20, or 25, or 30 doesn't mean that trend will persist.
 Many trends will fizzle out after reaching such a reading.
-The indicator can't predict a trend will continue, only that the security trended recently.
+The indicator can't predict a trend will continue, only that the [[Security|security]] trended recently.

-If using the indicator for signals, there will be whipsaws.
+If using the indicator for signals, there [[Will|will]] be whipsaws.
 Whipsaws occur when the indicators criss-cross back and forth, resulting in multiple trade signals that produce losing trades.